17th Annual Municipal Green Building Conference and Expo:

 Gary Gero was recently appointed to be the first Chief Sustainability Officer for the County of Los Angeles where his duties include creating a countywide sustainability plan that addresses regional environmental, economic, and social justice issues.
 Gary previously served for the past 9 years as the President of the Climate Action Reserve, a nonprofit organization headquartered in Los Angeles and operating across North America.
 He now serves on its Board of Directors.
 Gary’s career includes nearly 20 years of work in local government, primarily in the City of Los Angeles where he served as Assistant General Manager for the Environmental Affairs Department and at LADWP where he oversaw energy efficiency, renewable energy, and distributed generation programs.

-Previously, Horst was chief product officer for the U.S. Green Building Council (USGBC) where he has oversaw LEED or Leadership in Energy and Environmental Design, the world’s most widely used green building rating system.
+Previously, Horst was chief product officer for the U.S. Green Building Council (USGBC) where he oversaw LEED or Leadership in Energy and Environmental Design, the world’s most widely used green building rating system.

 Horst holds dual bachelor’s degrees in philosophy and voice performance from Oberlin College and the Oberlin Conservatory of Music.
-He previously sang opera professionally and maintains a furniture design studio.

 Sustainable Cities Tech Challenge